 While these tips will be a major help in ordering at any restaurant it can still be difficult, especially if the number of healthy options on the menu is very limited.
 So, to help, here is a list of the top 10 healthiest places to dine at the Jersey Shore.
 These great local restaurants will guarantee high quality, healthy, and delicious meals.

-- Local Urban Kitchen (Point Pleasant) – Local Urban Kitchen is a healthy and affordable alternative to fast food.
+- Local Urban Kitchen (Point Pleasant & Wall Township) – Local Urban Kitchen is a healthy and affordable alternative to fast food.
 They use the freshest ingredients, buying a lot of their products from local vendors.
 Their menu offers a wide variety of options and offers multiple substitutes in order to please each individual customer.
-Whether you are a meat eater, a vegan, a vegetarian, eat gluten free, or dairy free, they have options for every one.
+Whether you are a meat-eater, a vegan, a vegetarian, eat gluten-free, or dairy-free, they have options for everyone.

 - Popular Menu Item: Crabcake Benny – two poached eggs, two jumbo lump crabcakes, spinach, tomato, and hollandaise.